 Midwestern University has a proud and impressive history.
 Founded in 1900 as the American College of Osteopathic Medicine and Surgery by J. Martin Littlejohn, Ph.D., D.O., M.D.
 (1865-1947), the organization was incorporated in Chicago, Illinois, to train physicians in a not-for-profit environment.
 Dr. Littlejohn hired talented faculty that enabled the College to establish a reputation as a leader in medical education, research, and clinical practice.
 The early faculty mentored their students in the art and science of osteopathic medicine while teaching surgery, and the principles and practices of osteopathic medicine, anatomy, and basic science.
 The growth of the osteopathic college is intertwined with that of the osteopathic medical profession itself.
 Ever since 1874 when a country doctor, Andrew Taylor Still, announced his new theory of osteopathy and began the first college in 1892, the profession has grown in reputation and acceptance around the country and many international settings.

-The Glendale Campus was founded in 1995 when the Board of Trustees approved the purchase of land and the building of this new campus in Arizona.
-Beginning with the Arizona College of Osteopathic Medicine in 1995, the campus has expanded to five colleges, including the College of Health Sciences in 1996, the College of Pharmacy-Glendale in 1998, the College of Dental Medicine-Arizona in 2008, and the Arizona College of Optometry in 2009.
-Over the course of fifteen years, the campus has seen rapid growth in the number of buildings, academic programs, faculty, staff, and students.
-The Glendale Campus, located on 144 acres, has buildings that provide for academic classrooms, state-of-the-art laboratories, and student housing, as well as a new interfaith chapel.
-It is also the home for three patient care clinics - the Multispecialty Clinic, the Dental Institute, and the Eye Institute.
+The Glendale Campus was founded in 1995 when the Board of Trustees approved the purchase of land and the building of a new campus in Arizona.
+The Arizona College of Osteopathic Medicine began in 1995, the College of Health Sciences in 1996, the College of Pharmacy Glendalein 1998, the College of Dental Medicine Arizona in 2006, the Arizona College of Optometry in 2008, and the College of Veterinary Medicine in 2012.
+The campus has seen rapid growth in the number of buildings, academic programs, faculty, staff, and students.
+The Glendale Campus, located on 156 acres, has buildings that provide for academic classrooms, state-of-theartlaboratories, and student housing.
+Three Midwestern University Clinics providequality family care for the community: the Multispecialty Clinic, which opened in 2007, and the Dental Institute and Eye Institute, which opened in 2010.

 Midwestern University is still governed by the strong principles of the founding administration and faculty.
 An independent, not-for-profit corporation organized primarily to provide undergraduate, graduate, and postgraduate education in the health sciences, the University is dedicated to the highest standards of academic excellence in an environment that encourages learning and professional development.